 In high school, I was fortunate to have a teacher for a contemporary literature class who preached ‘question, question, question…everything’ but warned us one day in class, ‘be careful and don’t see too much!’
 As a 17 year old, I was somehow mature enough to understand the gravity of her comments and was deeply affected as those words resonated with something deep inside me.
 Unfortunately, it seems this amazing teacher wasn’t able to follow her own advice and died of cancer a few years after I graduated.
 I wondered secretly if her illness and untimely death were indeed confirmation of the dangers inherent in ‘seeing’ (and therefore internalizing) too much human poverty, greed and abuse of power in our world.
 Still, her words were yet another factor that set me on my quest for understanding and awareness to determine how I fit into the larger picture of a world that seems to be in perpetual chaos.

 As a young adult, I felt the constant urge to keep moving just to experience as many different jobs and places as possible.
 I’ve read that researchers have identified a gene that’s perhaps left over from periods of great human migration that predisposes certain individuals with a longing to explore.
-David Dobbs covered the findings on this gene in a thoughtful article in National Geographic in 2013 (read his article here).
+David Dobbs covered the findings on this gene in a thoughtful article in National Geographic in 2013 (read his article here, but you must first sign up for NG online).
 While there may be a lack of consensus among scientists regarding the purposes of this gene, I choose to believe in its existence because I need an explanation for my insatiable curiosity about our world and for my restless nature.

 This restless spirit has resulted in multiple careers and what often feels like far too many physical moves of household STUFF!
 After many years of working in the feature film and television industry, and at the age of 47, I decided to return to my university studies and make up for a lack of dedication in my youth.
 I felt like a kid in a candy store while studying anthropology which was a natural fit for my interests.
 Finally in 2003, I determined it was time for me to explore the the world outside the USA full-time so I moved to Scotland to pursue my Master’s studies.
 I have since moved from Europe to multiple places in Asia and last year I relocated to Latin America .